-1. c 2. a 3. c 4. c 5. b
+A. 1. c 2. a 3. c 4. a

-1. Hepatic vein
+- 1. Hepatic vein2.
+Liver

-2. Liver

-3. Cortex

-4. Ureter
+- 3. Cortex 4.
+Ureter

-5. Kidnev

-6. Urethra
+- 5. Kidney 6.
+Urethra

-7. Glomerulus

-8. Excretion
+- 7. Glomerulus 8.
+Excretion

-B. Match the items in Column A with those in Column B.
+B. Match the items in Column A with those in Column B and write down the matching pairs.

-- 1. c

-- 2. a

-- 3. b

-- 4. d
+1.a 2.b 3.c 4.d 5.e

-- C. Given below are sets of five terms.
-Rewrite the terms in correct order so as to be in logical sequence. - 1. afferent arteriole \rightarrow glomerulus \rightarrow efferent arteriole \rightarrow capillary network \rightarrow renal vein - renal artery → kidney → ureter → urinary bladder → urethra - D. Odd term Uterus
+- C. Arrange and rewrite the terms in each group in the correct order so as to be in a logical sequence beginning with the term that is underlined. - 1.
+Afferent arteriole \rightarrow glomerulus \rightarrow efferent arteriole \rightarrow capillary network \rightarrow renal vein - 2.
+Renal artery \rightarrow kidney \rightarrow ureter \rightarrow urinary bladder \rightarrow urethra - D. Given below is a set of four terms.
+Out of four, one set is odd and cannot be grouped in the same category to which other three belong.
+Identify the odd term and name the category to which remaining three belong.

+Odd term - Uterus